This page contains automatically translated content.

 Joint regional action

 The Energy Transition Barometer for North Hesse is special: It provides detailed observations for the whole of North Hesse as well as for the five districts and the city of Kassel individually.
 "The regionalized scenarios are groundbreaking.
-This is because the results show how important coordinated regional action is in order to achieve the climate targets," explains Maximilian Kleebauer, project manager at Fraunhofer IEE.
+This is because the results show how important coordinated regional action is in order to achieve the climate targets," explains Maximilian Kleebauer, Project Leader at Fraunhofer IEE.
 As an example, he cites the limited space available in the city of Kassel, which prevents the construction of wind turbines.
 Nevertheless, the city offers great potential, particularly through the further expansion of photovoltaic systems on roofs.
 Districts such as Waldeck-Frankenberg and Hersfeld-Rotenburg, on the other hand, could generate electricity from wind power in excess of their own requirements.

-"The cdw barometer shows: The path towards energy sovereignty in northern Hesse is not only possible, but also worthwhile," says Lord Mayor Sven Schoeller, summarizing the results of the study from the perspective of local politics.
+"The cdw barometer shows: The path towards energy sovereignty in North Hesse is not only possible, but also worthwhile," says Lord Mayor Sven Schoeller, summarizing the results of the study from the perspective of local politics.
 "With 3.1 billion euros in the past two decades, renewable energies have created added value and jobs in North Hesse.
 What is also important to me is that the energy transition must be conceived and implemented regionally.
 As a city, our most important task is the consistent expansion of solar energy.
 The expansion rates in Kassel in 2024 are already higher than ever before before the end of the year!
 This gives us confidence for the road ahead."

 "The interaction between urban and rural areas is crucial for the success of the energy transition in North Hesse," concludes Kai Georg Bachmann, Managing Director of Regionalmanagement Nordhessen GmbH.
 "Only through close regional cooperation can we achieve our climate targets and develop North Hesse into a sustainable and climate-neutral region."